-Agribusiness, or commercial agriculture, is the business of agricultural production, which in Tanzania includes agrichemicals, crop production, distribution, and farm machinery, among others.
+Agribusiness, or commercial agriculture–the business of agricultural production–in Tanzania includes agrichemicals, crop production, distribution, and farm machinery, among others.

-Tanzania has an estimated 1,000–2,000 large scale farms and estates with an average size of 1,100 hectares (ha), while the country’s available irrigable land stands at 29m ha, which leaves the sector well below potential.
+Tanzania has an estimated 1,000–2,000 large scale farms and estates with an average size of 1,100 hectares (ha), while the country’s available irrigable land stands at 29 million ha, which leaves the sector well below its potential.

 This is due to smallholder crop farmers’ limited access to modern farm technologies and inputs, inadequate storage infrastructure, high transport and marketing costs, low technology adoption, and lack of affordable inputs such as improved seed and quality fertilizer.

 The Government of Tanzania (GoT), together with development partners and commercial agribusiness investors, is working to address these challenges by creating stronger links between commercial and smallholder farming, and by developing more accessible routes to market for agribusinesses.